-Note: Schools are responsible for supplying the appropriate tools for use with the Grade 6 Mathematics Test.
-NYSED does not provide them.
+Note: Schools are responsible for supplying the appropriate tools for use with the Grade 6 Common Core Mathematics Test when testing with printed test booklets.
+A ruler tool and a protractor tool are provided to the student as part of the computer testing delivery system, Nextera.